 Multiparty arbitration agreements are often adopted in contracts governed by English law and applied in arbitrations seated in England.
 However, the Act itself does not deal with multiparty arbitration agreements directly, or impose any requirements for such agreements to be valid.
-Under sections 16(7) and 18 of the Act, if any appointment mechanism agreed by the parties to a multiparty arbitration agreement should fail, any party may apply to the court for assistance with the appointment of the tribunal.
+Under sections 16(7) and 18 of the Act, if any appointment mechanism contained in a multiparty arbitration agreement should fail, any party may apply to the court for assistance with the appointment of the tribunal.